LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 1. On the right side, click "Run Workflow" to show a drop-down menu
     * You will see your default branch (should be `main`)
     * If your default branch is not `main`, review [GitHub Early Adopters](gh-update.md#github-early-adopters)
-    * If you have additional branches, you can change the branch, for example, select `dev` for the development branch
 1. Tap the green button that says "Run workflow".

     ![build loop using github actions](img/action-04-build-loop.svg){width="700"}